gdbooks/LegacyOpenGL/Chapter8/vb5.md

 ## Render

+Rendering is almost the same as rendering vertex arrays.
+You use the same functions.
+All you have to do is bind your VBO (Vertex Buffer Object) and possibly IBO (Index Buffer Object), then treat the last element of each function call as a byte offset into the appropriate buffer.

 ## Shutdown

 Finally, when your program is done, you should delete your buffers.
 Make sure nothing is bound when doing so: